PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_networks.md

 A simplified illustration of autoregulation.
 "Protein" labels the transcription factor binding factor protein, which binds to the DNA encoding this transcription factor, labeled by "Gene".[^auto]
 {: style="text-align: center; font-size: medium;"}

-The presence of transcription factor autoregulation leads us to ask two questions.
-First, how can we argue rigorously that the number of loops in a transcription factor network is "surprisingly large"?
-And second, if this is the case, then why is autoregulation so common?
-That is, why would a transcription factor have evolved to regulate its *own* transcription?
+Transcription factor autoregulation leads us to ask two questions.
+First, how can we conclude that the number of loops in a transcription factor network is "surprisingly large"?
+And second, if autoregulation is so common, then why would a transcription factor have evolved to regulate its *own* transcription?

 [Next lesson](nar){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}